Best Everyday Carry Mistakes You Need To Avoid

 • Heavy / Bulky =2

-A simple numbering system like this can help to narrow down your EDC tool items to include or exclude.
+A simple numbering system like this can help narrow your EDC tool items to include or exclude.

-Just choose a subcategory for each potential EDC tool and multiply these 3 numbers together to get a priority number.
+Choose a sub category for each potential EDC tool and multiply these 3 numbers to get a priority number.

-This can be an excellent exercise when building your EDC to make sure you’re doing it right.
+This can be an excellent exercise to ensure you do it right when building your EDC.

 Large and Heavy Survival Knife

-Critically, I’d have to give a survival knife such as this one a 1.
+Critically, I’d have to give a survival knife like this one a 1.

-I’d give it 2 on the Frequency of Use but for the Size and Weight, I’d call this knife a 2 (it’s got some heft to it).
+I’d give it a 2 on the Frequency of Use, but for the Size and Weight, I’d call this knife a 2 (it has some heft).

 So 1 * 2 * 2 = 4